parse-community/parse-server-s3-adapter/README.md

                     signatureVersion: 'v4',
                     globalCacheControl: 'public, max-age=86400',  // 24 hrs Cache-Control.
                     fileNameCheck: 'safe' // allow "directory" creation
-                  });
+                    preserveFileName: 'haspath' // keep the filename if there's a / (directory) in the name });

 var api = new ParseServer({